Kubernetes Controllers | Complete Guide for 2022

 Kubernetes controllers are collectively a core component within the cluster architecture, and integral to the self-regulating power of the platform.
 Kubernetes comes with different types of built-in controllers that define the behavior of your cluster.
 Understanding the different controllers helps software developers to know which controllers to make use of depending on their use case.
 Beyond this, software developers can extend the native features or functionality of their cluster by creating custom controllers that will help meet cluster requirements.

 Lukonde Mwila specializes in cloud and DevOps engineering, cloud architecture designs, and cloud security at an enterprise level in the AWS landscape.
-He currently consults in the financial services sector specializing in cloud and DevOps engineering, cloud architecture designs and cloud security at an enterprise level in the AWS landscape.
+He currently is a Principal Technical Evangelist at SUSE.
 He has a passion for sharing knowledge through speaking engagements such as meetups and tech conferences, as well as writing technical articles.
 His talk at DockerCon 2020 on deploying multi-container applications to AWS was one of the top-rated and most viewed sessions of the event.
 He is 5x AWS certified and is an advocate for containerization and serverless technologies.